solo-io/gloo/projects/envoyinit/README.md

 # Envoyinit
 The running instance of Envoy.
-In Gloo Edge, this is commonly referred to as the `gateway-proxy` component.
+In Gloo Gateway, this is commonly referred to as the `gateway-proxy` component.

 ## Background
 The [Envoy Proxy](https://www.envoyproxy.io/) is a cloud-native, high-performance, service proxy.

 ### Source Code
-The Gloo Edge service proxies provide all the functionality of the [open source Envoy Proxy](https://github.com/solo-io/envoy-gloo), in addition to some custom extensions.
+The Gloo Gateway service proxies provide all the functionality of the [open source Envoy Proxy](https://github.com/solo-io/envoy-gloo), in addition to some custom extensions.
 The source code for these proxies is maintained at [envoy-gloo](https://github.com/solo-io/envoy-gloo)

 ### Versioning
-In the [Makefile](https://github.com/solo-io/gloo/blob/main/Makefile), the `ENVOY_GLOO_IMAGE` value defines the version of `envoy-gloo` that Gloo Edge depends on.
+In the [Makefile](https://github.com/solo-io/gloo/blob/main/Makefile), the `ENVOY_GLOO_IMAGE` value defines the version of `envoy-gloo` that Gloo Gateway depends on.

 Envoy publishes new minor releases [each quarter](https://www.envoyproxy.io/docs/envoy/latest/version_history/version_history#).
 Gloo attempts to follow this cadence, and increment our minor version of `envoy-gloo` as well.